 - Sonata: https://github.com/AllenInstitute/sonata

 Practical steps will include making sure these are compatible and interoperable where appropriate.

 Longer term goals including working towards minimising overlap in functionality/scope, adding other open tools/formats to the interoperability framework and ensuring the use of these (particularly low level declarative formats) are as transparent and as user friendly as possible for the modeller.

-Workshop “Developing, standardising and sharing large scale cortical network models” at CNS 2018 in Seattle: http://www.opensourcebrain.org/docs/Help/Meetings#CNS_2018
+The SIG held its first meeting as a workshop, “Developing, standardising and sharing large scale cortical network models”, at CNS 2018 in Seattle: http://www.opensourcebrain.org/docs/Help/Meetings#CNS_2018